 - Preparing patients for teeth treatments and cleanings

 - Using suction equipment to clear patients’ mouths

 Licensing and certification requirements for dental assistants vary by state, so check with the Oklahoma dental board for your state’s mandates.
-Assistants handling X-ray machines more than likely will need to be licensed and certified.
-A large number of dental assistants who are either required or opt to become certified take the Certified Dental Assistant (CDA) exam offered by the Dental Assisting National Board (DANB).
+Assistants handling X-ray machines most likely will have to be certified and licensed.
+Many dental assistants who are either required or decide to become certified take the Certified Dental Assistant (CDA) exam provided by the Dental Assisting National Board (DANB).